-Document Revision and Review Table Date Comments Name October 2020 Note 6 and 7 in Table 1 amended Andy Hood May 2020 Document has been re-formatted to comply with POL:GE1.
+Document Revision and Review Table Date Comments Name October 2023 Re-branded and update of hyperlinks only Seth Treasure October 2020 Note 6 and 7 in Table 1 amended Andy Hood May 2020 Document has been re-formatted to comply with POL:GE1.
 Definitions have been added.
 References to the Electricity Safety Quality and Continuity Regulations and to the National Electricity Transmission System Security and Quality of Supply Standard (NETS SQSS) have been added.
 Generation Security, Network Integrity, System Integrity requirements have been added.
 Network complexity requirements have been clarified.
 Load Management Scheme requirements have been modified.
-Step Voltage Change requirements have been added.
+Step Voltage Change requirements have been modified.
 A section on network Losses has been added.
 Andy Hood December 2019 Page 5, Section 2.1.2 - ST:AM5C removed and replaced with POL:AM5.
-Andy Hood September 2018 A reference to EREC G99 has been added to Section 2.3 and Appendix B. Andy Hood September 2017 Section 2.1.1 relating to the requirements for networks that include active load management has been added.Andy Hood September 2014 The following page amendments have been made: Links to the Distribution Code, Grid Code and to Engineering Recommendations updated.
+Andy Hood September 2018 A reference to EREC G99 has been added to Section 2.3 and Appendix B. Andy Hood September 2017 Section 2.1.1 relating to the requirements for networks that include active load management has been added.
+Andy Hood September 2014 The following page amendments have been made: Links to the Distribution Code, Grid Code and to Engineering Recommendations updated.
 Engineering Recommendation version / issue numbers removed and replaced with the term "as amended".
 132kV network complexity shall be in accordance with EREC P18.
 Andy Hood